26.8 C

 Human rights are meant to be inalienable and universal, applying to every individual regardless of their nationality.
 However, in practice, the enjoyment of these rights can be influenced by one’s citizenship status.
 For example, while the UDHR asserts that everyone has the right to an adequate standard of living, in many countries, access to social services, healthcare, and education can be contingent upon one’s citizenship.
 This disparity highlights the gap between the theoretical universality of human rights and their practical application based on nationality.

-Nationality and Access to Civil and Political Rights
+Nationality and Access to Social and Political Rights

 The Right to Vote and Political Participation